Terminally ill Palestinian prisoner dies after 38 years in Israeli custody - KESQ

 In Israel, Daqqa was seen as a terrorist after he was convicted in connection with the killing of a soldier.
 But to many Palestinians, he was a symbol of their struggle for liberation from Israel.

-He was arrested in March 1986 and sentenced to life in prison after an Israeli court convicted him of commanding the Popular Front for the Liberation of Palestine (PFLP) militant group, which abducted and killed Israeli soldier Moshe Tamam in 1984, according to Amnesty International.
-Daqqa was not convicted of carrying out the murder but of commanding the group, which he denied, Amnesty said.
+Daqqa was arrested in March 1986 and sentenced to life in prison after an Israeli court convicted him of commanding the Popular Front for the Liberation of Palestine (PFLP) militant group, which abducted and killed 19-year-old Israeli soldier Moshe Tamam in 1984.
+Daqqa was not convicted of carrying out the murder but of commanding the group, which he denied, Amnesty International said.
+Tamam’s niece Ortal said on X that her uncle was subjected to torture before being killed.

 In 2012, Israel reduced his sentence to 37 years, which he completed in 2023.
 He was then charged by an Israeli court with smuggling mobile phones to prisoners, and was given an added sentence of two years, according to the Palestinian Commission of Detainee Affairs.
 He died before his scheduled release date of March 24, 2025.